-It’s April – spring is in the air, and kids can sense the nearing end of the school year.
-One thing on the minds of both students and parents is final report cards.
+One thing on the minds of both students and parents is the first report card.
 Report cards are rarely a surprise for kids, so don’t let them be a surprise for you.

 These tips will make sure those report cards aren’t a sore subject with your family and help keep kids on their toes until summer break.

 You and your child made some education goals together at the beginning of the year.
-Be supportive if your child needs help reaching those goals, and help keep their momentum up to finish out the year.
+Be supportive if your child needs help reaching those goals, and help keep their momentum up.

 Keep an open line of communication with your child about their school day, assignments, progress toward special deadlines.
 Are they getting assignments done and turned in?
 Going to class?
 Taking good notes?
 Ask to see the notes from today, the first draft of the book report, or the progress toward the social studies term paper.

 Just as you’re talking with your child every day, communicate occasionally with the school, with teachers, with guidance counselors, and with administrators if necessary.

 Don’t let bad behavior get in the way of success!
 Discuss any ongoing issues with your child’s teachers, and make sure they are exhibiting good behaviors.
 They should listen to instructions, understand school rules, respect others, and avoid goofing off in class.